Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 tags: programming haskell GHC
 ---

-I'm currently trying to implement a cute idea I had: getting a trace of recently evaluated expressions from a program.
+I'm currently implementng a cute idea I had: getting a trace of recently evaluated expressions from a program.

 The Problem
 ---